aru-g/Account-Web-App/README.md

 4. Type **node server.js** to start the application.

-5. Browse to http://localhost:8081 too see the web app working!
+5. Browse to http://localhost:8081 to see the web app working!

 6. Extra Info : Line 25 can be changed in index.html to change the background image.
 		Line 56 can be changed in index.html to change the logo.